daboross/fern/CONTRIBUTING.md

 #### Pull requests

 Pull requests are _the_ way to change code using git.
-If you aren't familiar with them in general, GitHub has some [excellent documentation](https://help.github.com/articles/about-pull-requests/) on using these.
+If you aren't familiar with them in general, GitHub has some [excellent documentation](https://help.github.com/articles/about-pull-requests/).

 There aren't many hard guidelines in this repository on how specifically to format your request.
 Main points: